Top Reasons Why Foreigners Get Deported From The U.S.

 Failure To Obey The Terms Of One’s Status

-People entering the US via a visa must stick to the terms and conditions of their status.
-For example, if one is on a US student visa, they must leave the country after the termination of their studies.
+People entering the U.S. via a visa must stick to the terms and conditions of their status.
+For example, if one is on a U.S. student visa, they must leave the country after the termination of their studies.
 A person must apply for visa renewal and continue to stay in the country with permission to avoid being deported.

 It is advisable to comply with the terms of one’s status to avoid issues.
 Understand the rights and rules that align with your Visa, so you don’t face problems.